-Advantage Africa’s project in the Busoga sub-region of Uganda is supporting 500 people with albinism to improve all aspects of their lives.
+Advantage Africa’s project in the Busoga sub-region of Uganda is supporting 650 people with albinism to improve all aspects of their lives and many more from other regions.
 We are working in partnership with the Source of the Nile Union of Persons with Albinism (SNUPA) to help children and adults with albinism to feel safe, accepted and included within their schools and communities.

 The project aims to debunk myths and raise awareness of the needs and potential of people with albinism so that they can avoid abuse, access education and employment, help themselves and overcome the misunderstanding and prejudice that causes them to be so disadvantaged.